Joshua-Riek/ubuntu-apalis-imx8/README.md

 ## Overview

-This is a collection of scripts that are used to build a Ubuntu 20.04 preinstalled server image for the [Apalis iMX8 QuadMax](https://www1.toradex.com/computer-on-modules/apalis-arm-family/nxp-imx-8) and [Ixora Carrier Board](https://www.toradex.com/products/carrier-board/ixora-carrier-board) from Toradex.
+This is a collection of scripts that are used to build a Ubuntu 20.04 preinstalled desktop/server image for the [Apalis iMX8 QuadMax](https://www1.toradex.com/computer-on-modules/apalis-arm-family/nxp-imx-8) and [Ixora Carrier Board](https://www.toradex.com/products/carrier-board/ixora-carrier-board) from Toradex.

 ![Apalis iMX8 QuadMax and Ixora Carrier Board](https://docs.toradex.com/107141-carrier-board.png)